danielharrell/open-eyes-lect-2017-18/Open.md

 And is there something here not understood, or better understood?
-Who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or, so we could add, between a door and an open door?
+Who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or the difference, we could add, between a door and an open door?
 The way we use the word "open" without further thought may make it worth further thought.
-And while it would be rude to ask a friend what he meant when he told you his door is always open, well, what did he mean?
+If a friend tells you his door is always open, it may be rude to ask him what he means.
+But what does he mean?

    <!-- In my further revision of  this part, I will
    introduce philosophy in relation to the paradox.
 Then go